 This is a photographic competition concerning the artistic photographic capture of the church itself.
-The focus is on simple or complex buildings, and not on individual wall art objects or statues that, although they are part of the monument, however they do not reflect the monument and its condition as a whole. - The competition is open to all professional and amateur photographers from around the world.
+The focus is on simple or complex buildings, and not on individual wall art objects or statues that, although they are part of the monument, however they do not reflect the monument and its condition as a whole.
+3. Participation in the competition - The competition is open to all professional and amateur photographers from around the world.
 Contestants must be eighteen years of age or older.
 The members and the secretariat of the I.A.O. are not allowed to take part in the competition.
-Participation in the competition is free and applications must be received between 12th of March and 31st of May 2021.
+Participation in the competition is free and applications must be received between 12th of March and 30st of June 2021.
 The Interparliamentary Assembly on Orthodoxy reserves the right, if it deems it appropriate, to extend the duration of the competition.

 - The participant may apply for one or both areas of competition, stating in the entry form the chosen area for each entry, which can be more than one.

 - Each application should be followed by a brief and accurate factual reference to the history of the monument.
 It may also be accompanied by a recent or old photos with general view to provide photographic information about the concrete monument.